hayd/pep8radius/README.md

                     [--ignore errors] [--select errors] [--max-line-length n]
                     [--indent-size n]
                     [rev]

-    Tidy up (autopep8) only the lines in the files touched in the git branch/commit.

     positional arguments:
       rev                   commit or name of branch to compare against